imD0g/Rest-Assured-Api-Testing/README.md

-# Awesome API Testing Project
+# API Testing w/ Rest Assured

-Welcome to the Awesome API Testing project!
-This project demonstrates the power and flexibility of RestAssured for testing APIs in Java.
-Whether you're a seasoned QA engineer or a developer, this project provides a comprehensive example of API testing with clear examples and organized code.
+This project demonstrates some real world examples of using Rest Assured to verify APIs

 ## Features